Historic, in 2024

 Though I may still be internalizing the fact that I was self-employed last year, the IRS needs no convincing.
 If I had net earnings from self-employment over $400, which I very much did, then they consider me very much self-employed, and those earnings need to be reported.
 To be honest, this is something I’ve been chomping at the bit to do for some time, because it unlocks a brand new savings achievement: the Individual 401(k)!
 Also known as a Solo 401(k), it will allow me to contribute (read: defer) far more of my self-employment income than I could with only an IRA, plus I’ll have the potential to “match” my contributions as the plan’s employer.

 To figure out how much I’d be able to contribute, I needed to do a dry run of our taxes.
 So back in November, I dusted off the spreadsheet I built to simulate Form 1040 and added the following to account for my self-employment income: Schedule 1 (Additional Income and Adjustments to Income), Schedule 2 (Additional Taxes), Schedule C (Profit or Loss From Business), and Schedule SE (Self-Employment Tax).
 Though that may sound like a lot, I only needed to input 3 values (highlighted in yellow) across those 4 schedules.
-The values in gray are just references or simple calculations.
+The values in gray are just references to other cells or simple calculations.

 Screenshot of my spreadsheet simulating IRS Form 1040 Schedules 1, 2, C, and SE for 2023